johnsblevins/AzureLandingZones/Templates/entlz/README.md

         |     |- assign.<name1>.json _________          # Assignment 1 for this policy initiative
         |     |- assign.<name2>.json _________          # Assignment 2 for this policy initiative

+The Policy-as-Code pipeline deployment consists of four steps:
+* Policy Definition Creation
+* Initiative Definiton Creation
+* Policy Assignment
+* Initiative Assignment

+During the Policy Definition Creation step the pipeline loops through all policy.json files within the hierarchy and deploys the associated policy definition to the designated Management Group, which is by default the EntLZ root MG.
+During the Initiative Definition Creation step the pipeline loops through all policyset.json files within the hierarchy and deploys the associated initiative definiton to the designated Management Group, which is by default the EntLZ root MG.

-This step in the pipeline can be used after the initial Enterprise Landing Zone deployment to manage Policy Defintion and Assignment going forward within the environment.
+This pipeline can be used after the initial Enterprise Landing Zone deployment to manage Policy Defintions and Assignments going forward within the environment.

-The following deployment script is used for this step:

 ```
 # Deploy Policy Definitions